aleshaleksey/fansys23/06-abilities.md

 **Description**: Mingle dance and spell to produce modifications to the spells cast.
 This ability mirrors "spellsong" (below).

 **Action**: Declare "spelldance" when casting a spell that has a cast time of an "action" or "secondary action" and expend an extra 1 MP.
-This uses your "move action", although you may move up to half of its movement speed/distance during this time if it is otherwise possible.
-Declare which modifications apply to the spell (see "effects" and "Spellsong table" below).
+This uses your "move action", although you may move up to half of its movement speed/distance during this time if it would otherwise be possible.
+Declare which modifications apply to the spell (see "effects" and "Spelldance table" below).

 **Duration**: Similarly to "bard song", the dancer must use their "move action" on each subsequent turn to maintain the "spelldance" and its effect, if the spell has a duration.
-The signer can continue a song for a number of rounds equal to its Con score.
+The dancer can continue a dance for a number of rounds equal to their CON score.

 **Effect**: Spelldance allows the spellcaster to produce one of the following effects:
 - Modify the shape of an area of affect spell slightly, including or excluding a number of 5ft squares equal to twice the level of the spelldance.
-For global spells this is a number of 200ft squares equal to twice the level of the spelldance.
+For global spells this is a number of 100ft squares equal to twice the level of the spelldance.
 - Modify the damage type of the spell within certain subgroups (see below).
 - Obfuscate the spell if it has only kinetic components.
 In this case, make a ["perform"](05-skills.md#perform) roll.
 Any target observing the casting that does not succeed on an opposed ["Knowledge: Arcana"](05-skills.md#knowledge) roll does not recognise that a spell is being cast and cannot identify (although it can recognise that a spell has been cast from the effects after the fact).
 This is useful in situations where subtlety is required, and to obstruct counter-spelling.

 **Damage Group Conversions**: For the sake of spelldance, damage is grouped by themes, thus conversion is possible between thematically similar damage types.
-All damage types within the group ar mutually convertible by spelldance.
+All damage types within the group are mutually convertible by spelldance.
 On the other hand damage types *between* groups, or outside of them cannot be converted.

 |Group Name|Damage Types|
 |-|-|